 “Baseball has been my passion my entire life and is part of me deep down in my core.
 I am truly grateful to have had the personal and professional experiences throughout my life which have allowed me to create and develop this program so I can help others achieve the success in life that they desire”

-Brad is currently using his model with Coquitlam Little League and Tri City Thunder College Prep baseball in Vancouver, BC.
+Brad is currently using his model with Baseball BC high performance programs, Fraser Valley Baseball Academy, Yale Baseball Academy, Coquitlam Little League and in 2020, with Big League Experience in Vancouver, BC.

 Brad is married to his yoga crazy, kayaking, baseball mom Vanessa and has his baseball playing, Foo Fighter loving, drumming 12 year old son Nolan.
 Brad also has a side hustle podcast, and you will most likely find him in the gym.
 All three spend any free time at or on the diamond.